mbwilding/UntangleApi/README.md

 # UntangleApi
-C# wrapper for the Untangle API
+C# implementation of the Untangle API